TritonDataCenter/manta-marlin/docs/index.md

-If a compute node agent fails transiently (e.g., dumps core and restarts), fails for an extended period of time, or becomes partitioned from its Moray shard, any running tasks are aborted by the worker.
-The worker will retry aborted tasks up to once.
+If a compute node agent fails transiently (e.g., dumps core and restarts), fails for an extended period of time, or becomes partitioned from its Moray shard, any running tasks are aborted by the supervisor.
+The supervisor will retry aborted tasks up to once.
 This retry should be invisible to the user's code and the rest of the system, modulo increased task completion time.
 Agents ignore tasks dispatched before they began running, which covers the case where the agent actually crashes.
-To cover the case where the agent simply becomes partitioned, the worker explicitly cancels tasks that it has retried elsewhere.
+To cover the case where the agent simply becomes partitioned, the supervisor explicitly cancels tasks that it has retried elsewhere.

-If a job worker fails transiently, it can pick up exactly where it left off, since all state is stored in Moray.
+If a job supervisor fails transiently, it can pick up exactly where it left off, since all state is stored in Moray.
 This should be invisible to the rest of the system, modulo slightly increased job completion time.
-If a job worker fails for an extended period, another job worker will pick up its jobs.
-This becomes exactly like the case where a worker fails transiently: the state in Moray is sufficient for the new worker to pick up where the old one left off.
+If a job supervisor fails for an extended period, another job supervisor will pick up its jobs.
+This becomes exactly like the case where a supervisor fails transiently: the state in Moray is sufficient for the new supervisor to pick up where the old one left off.

-If a job worker becomes partitioned from one or more Moray shards, it will stop processing updates (since it won't see them).
-After the job timeout elapses, the worker will stop trying to save the record and another worker will pick up the job.
-This looks just like a worker failure.
+If a job supervisor becomes partitioned from one or more Moray shards, it will stop processing updates (since it won't see them).
+After the job timeout elapses, the supervisor will stop trying to save the record and another supervisor will pick up the job.
+This looks just like a supervisor failure.

 Web tier nodes are completely stateless.
 Any failure results in failing any in-flight requests.
 Persistent failures have no additional impact as long as